 Toblerone is a Swiss chocolate bar made with honey and almond nougat and is instantly recognized by its triangular shape.
 Created in 1908 by Theodor Tobler, Toblerone is available around the world.

-Markets: Denmark, France, Germany, Middle East, Netherlands, New Zealand, Philippines, Spain, Sweden, Switzerland, Thailand, United Kingdom, Vietnam
+Markets: Denmark, France, Germany, Indonesia, Middle East, Netherlands, New Zealand, Philippines, Spain, Sweden, Switzerland, Thailand, United Kingdom, Vietnam

 Trebor started its life in the East End of London in the early twentieth century and is now the leading mint brand in the UK with Trebor Extra Strong mints and Trebor Soft mints leading the way.